Tilar J. Mazzeo: Career

 Her 2008 book The Widow Clicquot is a biography of Barbe-Nicole Clicquot Ponsardin, the eponymous founder of the champagne house Veuve Clicquot.
 The book was published in by HarperCollins.
-It became a New York Times bestseller.
-A film adaption of the book was announced by Variety to be directed by Taylor Hackford.
+Described by the New York Times as a "sweeping oenobiography," it became a New York Times and San Francisco Chronicle bestseller and won the Gourmand Award for the Best Work of Wine Writing in the United States in 2009.
+The book was the basis for the 2023 major motion picture of the same name, directed by Thomas Napper.
+The role of the Widow Clicquot was played by Haley Bennett.
+The movie premiered at the Toronto International Film Festival.